 Next time you sign on to Edulastic to create a test, keep these ten tips in mind.
 If you feel great about the assessment you’ve created, go ahead and share it publicly for the whole community to see.

-Keep in mind, there are have been tons of studies and research on how to create great assessments.
+Keep in mind, there have been tons of studies and research on how to create great assessments.
 If you want to learn more, please check out the articles below.
 Have a tactic that you’ve found particularly helpful?
 Share this article with your network and chime in with your tip!

 Sources and Additional Articles